tisaconundrum2/promineotech/Week-05-Object_Oriented_Programming/Week5-Research.md

 ### 1. What are the four pillars of Object-Oriented Programming?
 Explain each pillar.

 - Abstraction
-Abstraction is in a nute shell only showing the necessary details.
-It completely cuts out all the the technical and leaves a user with just the necessary that they need to concern themselves with..
+Abstraction is in a nut shell only showing the necessary details.
+It completely cuts out all the the technical and leaves a user with just the necessary that they need to concern themselves with.

 - Encapsulation
 Is in the act of enclosing something.
 Encapsulation can be used to hide funcitonality, or features.